 Uploads the backup archive to any storage service that supports WebDAV protocol.
 Remember to set a split archive size of 2-30Mb or you risk backup failure due to timeouts!
-Process each part immediately Yes No Delete archive after processing Yes No Username Password WebDAV base URL Directory /
+Process each part immediately Ves No Username Password WebDAV base URL Directory /